What is The Difference Between Offset and Digital Printing?

 Examples |

-After comparing both digital printing and offset printing, you will have a clear understanding of these printing techniques.
-Putting Pantone vs CMYK vs RGB aside.
+You have a clear understanding of these printing techniques.
+Put Pantone vs CMYK vs RGB aside.
 Now, let’s determine which printing technique is perfect for the packaging.

 Rigid Box Packaging

-When you need to print luxury perfume packaging with a high setup of production, you need to choose offset printing to get the best possible quality print outcome.
+When you need to print luxury perfume packaging with a high production setup, choose offset printing to achieve the best possible print quality.

 Corrugated Boxes